calculix/ccx2paraview/README.md

 # Calculix to Paraview converter (frd to vtk/vtu)

 The main script is *ccx2paraview.py*.
 Together with *VTKWriter.py*, *VTUWriter.py* and *FRDParser.py* it converts [CalculiX](http://www.dhondt.de/) .frd-file to view and postprocess calculation results in [Paraview](https://www.paraview.org/).
-For each time step generates separate file - it makes possible to animate time history.
+For each output interval generates separate file - it makes possible to animate time history.
 You'll need *python3* with *numpy* to use this converter.

 It is recommended to convert .frd to modern XML .vtu format: